 Make sure the port for the protocol you are using is available for communication with clients, for example, that it is not blocked by firewall software.

-If your JDBC client software connects to a different port, specify that alternative port
+If your JDBC client software connects to a different port, specify

 .

-In Impala 2.0 and later, you can use the Hive 0.13 JDBC driver.
+In Impala 2.0 and later, you can use the Hive 0.13 or higher JDBC driver.
 If you are already using JDBC applications with an earlier Impala release, you should update your JDBC driver, because the Hive 0.12 driver that was formerly the only choice is not compatible with Impala 2.0 and later.

 The Hive JDBC driver provides a substantial speed increase for JDBC applications with Impala 2.0 and higher, for queries that return large result sets.